How silhouettes helped spotlight artists and lesser-known people

 A 2018-2019 past exhibition at the Smithsonian’s National Portrait Gallery Black Out: Silhouettes Then and Now, curated by Asma Naeem, the Portrait Gallery’s Curator of Prints, Drawings and Media Arts, featured about 50 objects that date from 1796 to today, examining historic and contemporary examples of this underappreciated medium.
 It was the first major museum show to examine these delicate black cut paper profiles as a significant art form.

 At approximately the same time that the National Portrait Gallery’s exhibition opened, we here at the Seaport Museum we rediscovered a collection of 159 silhouettes, depicting World War II seamen and servicewomen in New York.
-The discovery happened thanks to the wall-to-wall archives and collections inventory my team and I were doing in preparation for the move of the Maritime Reference Library holdings held inside the Thompson Warehouse, currently under renovation.
+The discovery happened thanks to the wall-to-wall archives and collections inventory my team and I were doing in preparation for the move of the Maritime Reference Library holdings held inside Thomson & Co., currently under renovation.

-Maritime Reference Library, inside the Thompson Warehouse, Fall 2015.
+Maritime Reference Library, inside Thomson & Co., Fall 2015.

 The Seaport Museum’s Conza Howell Silhouettes Collection consists of 159 hand-cut silhouette portraits made by Ms. Conza Howell (American, 1902-1987).
 The portraits feature U.S. Merchant Marines and other servicemen and servicewomen during World War II, and the majority of them are signed with the name and city of the subject.
 Based on the dates written on some of the artworks, we can say Howell made these silhouettes from 1943 to 1945.